bluedrop-learning-networks/.github/pull_request_template.md

 ## Testing

 This section should include thorough instructions for the person that is QC testing your PR.
-A person who has never used our platform should be able to follow your instructions and perform the tests.

 We should be actively trying to break our work!
-Try to think of use cases that would break your current implementation.
+Try to think of use cases that may break your implementation.

 ### Expected output/results